alifbinturjo/management-portal/README.md

 <h3>By Md.
 Alif Bin Turjo</h3>

 <p>Description</p>
-Trying to build a full management portal with tons of features using C++
+Trying to build a console based full management portal with tons of features using C++

 <h3>Features</h3>